British Columbia Historical Federation

-The British Columbia Historical Federation encourages interest in the history of British Columbia through research, presentation, and support.

-The Federation provides a collective voice for its member societies.
+The British Columbia Historical Federation (formerly The British Columbia Historical Association) is a nonprofit Canadian historical society.
+Established in 1922, it was registered under the Societies Act in 1927.

 History

 The British Columbia Historical Association was established on October 12, 1922, and on March 2, 1927, the Association was registered under the Societies Act.
-It was renamed the British Columbia Historical Federation on July 29, 1983 — a name that better reflects its role as an umbrella organization for provincial historical societies.
-The Federation is a nonprofit organization registered as a charitable society under the Income Tax Act.
+It was renamed to the British Columbia Historical Federation on July 29, 1983.

 Publications

 The British Columbia Historical Federation publishes a monthly newsletter and articles on its website.
 Its quarterly magazine, British Columbia History, is dedicated solely to the history of the province of British Columbia.

-In 1923 the British Columbia Historical Association published its First Annual Report and Proceedings, edited by Walter Noble Sage.
+In 1923, the British Columbia Historical Association published its First Annual Report and Proceedings, edited by Walter Noble Sage.
 In 1937, it evolved into the British Columbia Historical Quarterly edited by W.K.
 Lamb.
 After a 10 year hiatus, the British Columbia Historical News appeared in the spring of 1968.
 Early issues included news from member societies and of local historical interest as well as a feature article.
 As the journal matured it published fewer news items and more feature articles, so to reflect this change the title was revised to British Columbia History in 2005.
 All of these publications from 1923 to 2015 have now been digitized and made available to researchers online through a partnership with UBC Library.
 British Columbia History is a member of the Magazine Association of British Columbia.